irwinj22/FallenStars/docs/ExampleFlows.md

 3. Nicholas finally calls POST /carts/1337/checkout to buy the two sharpened katanas for 70 gold each, totalling to 140 gold.

 Nicholas is excited to brag about his new katanas.

+Example Flow #3:

+Gabe the Babe has an internship as a part-time shepherd for the summer.
+So, he asks to see the rental catalog.
+He sees we are offering 3 concealed daggers for 50 gold each and 1 enchanted staff for 90 gold.
+Gabe wants the enchanted staff.
+So, he:
+1. starts by calling POST /carts to get a new cart with ID 6666.
+2. Then he calls POST /carts/6666/items/enchanted_staff and passes in a quantity of 1
+3. The shop then calls POST /carts/6666/items/enchanted_staff/rental_period/100 updates the duration of the rental to be 100 ticks
+4. Gabe calls POST /carts/6666/checkout to purchase the enchanted staff for 90 gold
+5. Once Gabe's rent is over, the shop snatches the enchanted staff back by calling /inventory/returns